Originally published by the author in NYMetroParents

 Plus, exam credits can also offer savings on degree requirements in college, or allow for greater breadth in the college courses available to your student.

-Ultimately, AP classes can be better taught, supported, organized, and recognized by admission officers as the gold-standard course.
+Ultimately, The Pros and Cons of AP classes can be better taught, supported, organized, and recognized by admission officers as the gold-standard course.
 Cultivating a balanced schedule that both supports students’ individual needs and provides enough challenge to facilitate academic growth will often provide the best results in high school and beyond.